-Interest in blockchain technology and blockchain projects has been growing rapidly portrayed as the next, revolutionary solution to streamline supply chains, improve product traceability, simplify trade operations and improve the efficiency of financial transactions.
+Interest in blockchain technology and blockchain projects has been growing rapidly, portrayed as the next revolutionary solution to streamline supply chains, improve product traceability, simplify trade operations and improve the efficiency of financial transactions.
 A lot of this interest has found its origin in investment trends surrounding Bitcoin and other cryptocurrencies.

-Although Bitcoin is an older blockchain platform that faces many challenges eg. energy consumption transaction speed the younger platforms like Ethereum, Cardano, XRP have been developed to help overcome these limitations and provide practical value for other business uses and applications.
+Although Bitcoin is an older blockchain platform that faces many challenges eg. including energy consumption transaction speed, the younger platforms like Ethereum, Cardano, XRP have been developed to help overcome these limitations and provide practical value for other business uses and applications.
 In recent years we have seen the deployment of many interesting layer-1 solutions like Ethereum, Binance Smart Chain, Cardano, Solana, Polkadot, EOS, and some layer-2 (a blockchain that confirms transactions faster and cheaper than a layer-1 blockchain network) solutions like Polygon (Matic), Elrond, Lightning.
 Startup founders now have plenty of options to choose from before they start to develop their software project with a chosen blockchain development partner.

-Each of the blockchains however offers specific features and potential.
+Each of the blockchains, however offers specific features and potential.
 Let’s then analyze them further to better understand some of their technical and business aspects.

 Ethereum was introduced in 2013 and is one of the oldest and most established blockchain platforms.
 It also has an active developer community orchestrated by the Enterprise Ethereum Alliance, which has more than 250 members, including Intel, JPMorgan, and Microsoft.

-Ethereum is a first, fully decentralized platform that establishes a peer-to-peer network that securely executes and verifies application code, called smart contracts.
+Ethereum is the first, fully decentralized platform that establishes a peer-to-peer network that securely executes and verifies application code, called smart contracts.
 Smart contracts allow participants to transact with each other without a trusted central authority.
 Transaction records are immutable, verifiable, and securely distributed across the network, giving participants full ownership and visibility into transaction data.
 Transactions are sent from and received by user-created Ethereum accounts.
 A sender must sign transactions and spend Ether, Ethereum's native cryptocurrency, as a cost of processing transactions on the network.

 However, Ethereum's key strength is that it enables true decentralization with support for smart contracts, its key weaknesses include slow processing times and higher transaction processing costs compared to other platforms.
 Besides its role as a blockchain platform that underpins enterprise applications, it has its own cryptocurrency called ether.